aaronaddleman/aaronaddleman.github.io/_posts/2012-09-23-nesta-caching.md

 share: true
 ---

-# How to enable caching in Nestacms 0.9.13

 ## Summary

 I wanted to turn on caching but got a bad error message (along the lines of "calling to a private method 'public' is not allowed") so I decided to try a test of renaming the method to one that is allowed.
 So after investigating around in the Nesta gem of files I made the following changes in the cache.rb file: